-Arenal Volcano National Park
+Arenal National Park

 # 7 – Whitewater Rafting

-# 8 – Explore the Hanging Bridges
+# 8 – Hanging Bridges La Fortuna

 A great way to enjoy the beauty of the surrounding area is to go on a hanging bridges tour.
-Check out Mistico Arenal Hanging Bridges Park, which is known for its wildlife.
+Check out Mistico Arenal Hanging Bridges Park, known for its wildlife.

 You can also see hanging bridges in the Sky Trek Adventure Park.
 It’s separate from the zip-lining and is an additional $28 to enter that area of the park.
-However, the staff let us walk to one of the hanging for no extra charge while we were waiting for our zip-lining tour.
+However, the staff let us walk to one of the hanging bridges for no extra charge while waiting for our zip-lining tour.
 It never hurts to ask!

-I spent about three hours hiking around Tenorio Volcano National Park, so plan for a full day if you want to visit Rio Celeste from La Fortuna.
+We spent about three hours hiking around Tenorio Volcano National Park, so plan for a full day if you want to visit Rio Celeste from La Fortuna.

-We actually spent the night in Rio Celeste and got to the waterfall as soon as it opened at 8 am.
-We had it all to ourselves for about 20 minutes, which was well worth it.
-Parking at Rio Celeste cost 1000 CRC ($2 USD) and the entrance to Tenorio Volcano National Park is $12 USD for foreigners.
+We spent the night in Rio Celeste and got to the waterfall as soon as it opened at 8 am.
+This meant we had it all to ourselves for about 20 minutes, so it was worth the early rise!

 # 10 – Discover Costa Rica’s Wildlife

-Sample Itineraries for La Fortuna
+La Fortuna Itinerary

-If you’re feeling energetic after lunch, check out El Salto rope swing which is next to the restaurant where the tour ends.
-If you feel like relaxing, head to one of La Fortuna’s hot spring spas (most are open until 9 pm).
+If you’re feeling energetic after lunch, check out the El Salto rope swing next to the restaurant where the tour ends.
+Or if you feel like relaxing, head to one of La Fortuna’s hot spring spas (most are open until 9 pm).

 In the afternoon, head over to the zip-line park (it’s open till 4).
-Book in advance so you don’t have to wait!
+Book in advance, so you don’t have to wait!
 If zip-lining isn’t your thing, head to La Fortuna waterfall for an afternoon dip.

-During this time the weather is warm with temperatures averaging around 28-30 degrees Celcius.
+During this time, the weather is warm, with temperatures averaging around 28-30 degrees Celcius.
 These are the months you’ll see the most sun, but it can still be rainy and cloudy.
-This was the case for us in my most recent visit in January!

-If you visit during the wet season you’ll be rewarded with fewer tourists and cheaper prices, but some of the outdoor activities may not be accessible due to heavy rainfall.
+If you visit during the wet season, you’ll be rewarded with fewer tourists and lower prices, but some outdoor activities may not be accessible due to heavy rainfall.